-Fredy lives with his father and his mother.
-At home, duties include carrying water, gathering firewood and teaching others.
+Fredy makes his home with his father and his mother.
+Carrying water, gathering firewood and teaching others are his household duties.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 3 children in the family.

 Please remember Fredy in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Fredy lives on the plains of Misuna, home to approximately 25,000 residents.
 Typical houses are constructed of cement floors, brick walls and corrugated iron roofs.
 The primary ethnic groups are Nyaturu and Nyiramba and the most commonly spoken languages are Kinyaturu and Kinyiramba.